collapsed-stacks/startups/questions/5426/should-i-remove-my-open-source-application-or-rename-my-updated-application.md

 - posted by: [Malekai](https://stackexchange.com/users/5820495/malekai) on 2015-06-01
 - score: 1

-<p>Personally I would say your best bet is to remove any trace of your old project and then use the same name for your new project.
-I would avoid referencing the old project on your website or when marketing the new one as this would only draw attention that you're moving from free to paid.</p>
+Personally I would say your best bet is to remove any trace of your old project and then use the same name for your new project.
+I would avoid referencing the old project on your website or when marketing the new one as this would only draw attention that you're moving from free to paid.

-<p>Assuming you own the IP for your old project that is but it would be worth speaking to an IP lawyer if you are concerned that someone would have claim to your work.</p>
+Assuming you own the IP for your old project that is but it would be worth speaking to an IP lawyer if you are concerned that someone would have claim to your work.

-<p>Leaving your old program around in the public would only harm your new efforts as it would stand as a free version of your paid software.
+Leaving your old program around in the public would only harm your new efforts as it would stand as a free version of your paid software.
 If you were to offer both then it would draw attention that you are now charging for your once free service.
-That being said, make sure you take a copy of your original work incase you want it for any future works.</p>
+That being said, make sure you take a copy of your original work incase you want it for any future works.

-<p>You may not be able to put the cat fully back in the bag, as your old project is open source, anyone with a copy of your work CURRENTLY can then reuse/resell it.
+You may not be able to put the cat fully back in the bag, as your old project is open source, anyone with a copy of your work CURRENTLY can then reuse/resell it.
 However if you are confident that your new version is much better then that shouldn't discourage you as any competition based from your previous work would not be much competition.
-A quality paid solution is always better than a free partial solution.</p>
+A quality paid solution is always better than a free partial solution.

 ## Answer 11109